-On April 22, 2008, a complaint was filed against the Company in the United States District Court for the District of New Jersey by Inverness Medical Innovations, Inc., Inverness Medical Switzerland GmbH and Church & Dwight Co., Inc., alleging that the Company infringes U.S. Patent No. 6,485,982.
-The complaint specifically refers to the Company's OraQuick ADVANCE® Rapid HIV-1/2 Antibody Test.
+On April 22, 2008, a complaint was filed against us in the United States District Court for the District of New Jersey by Inverness Medical Innovations, Inc., Inverness Medical Switzerland GmbH and Church & Dwight Co., Inc., alleging that we infringed U.S. Patent No. 6,485,982.
+The complaint specifically refers to our OraQuick ADVANCE® Rapid HIV-1/2 Antibody Test.
 The complaint seeks injunctive relief, damages and an award of attorneys' fees.
+We have filed our Answer responding to the allegations in the Complaint and asserting various defenses and counterclaims.

 We believe that none of our products, including the OraQuick ADVANCE® HIV test, infringe the patent asserted in this lawsuit or any other party's intellectual property rights.
 We also believe that the patent asserted in this matter is invalid or unenforceable, and we intend to defend this lawsuit vigorously.
+We are unable at this time to determine the impact, if any, that this lawsuit may have on our financial statements.

 Item 1A.
-RISK FACTORS.
+RISK FACTORS

-There have been no material changes to the factors disclosed in Item 1A., entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2007.
+There have been no material changes to the factors disclosed in Item 1A., entitled "Risk Factors," in our Annual Report on Form 10-K for the year ended December 31, 2007.